 Each of these other magazines has a landing page (linked above), but you will find their content woven into the overall JPT site based on topic and discipline.

 Online, JPT includes exclusive content and features not found in the digital version of the publication.
-Also online, SPE members have free access to full-length technical papers highlighted in each issue for a two-month period.
+Also online, SPE members have free access to full-length SPE technical papers highlighted in each issue for a 2-month period.
 A JPT subscription is included with SPE membership dues.

 Have a story idea?
 Please read the guidelines below.
 Note that submissions must not be commercial in nature.
 Case studies are of particular interest.
 Questions?
 Contact JPT Editor Pam Boschee via email.